Why You Need a Programming Checklist

 A checklist reigns your attention back and draws attention to the things you overlook in the moment.

 It reminds you that the variable name t is meaningless to anyone else who may read your code.
 It reminds you to tidy up the formatting.
 It reminds you to remove the “print” statements.
 It reminds you to run the tests, and make sure they pass.

 A checklist can also help you spot preventable mistakes.

 I once opened a pull request (PR) and forgot to add node_modules to a gitignore file.
-Thousands of files were added to the PR.
+Tons of unnecessary files were added to the PR.